How to build a call center knowledge base?Estimated Reading Time: 6 Minutes

 Why do Call Centers Need A Knowledge Base?

 One of the biggest challenges faced by contact centers is the turnover of agents.
 Businesses face capital losses in thoroughly training agents, only for them to leave as soon as 6 months later.
 Therefore, the call center is looking for ways where training times could be reduced and agents are still able to handle customer inquiries with confidence.
 A well-maintained and adaptive contact center knowledge base software can decrease training time by 50%.
 When new recruits can perform a search against a central repository containing essential training materials and up-to-date client documentation, they are able to learn the basics in up to half the time.

 We have a special article to emphasize the role of a knowledge base in the call center.
 Please make sure to read it.

 Building a Call Center Knowledge Base

 The BPO contact center is evolving.
-In the 21st Century, customer has a choice of channels such as web self-service portals, agent chat, forums, social media, mobile, and the traditional phone call.
-Regardless of the channel, organizations must ensure consistency in answers they provide to their customers, making sure that the same knowledgebase and the same up-to-date information lies at the hub of all customer service operations.
+In the 21st Century, customer has a choice of channels such as web self-service portals, agent chat, forums, social media, mobile, and traditional phone call.
+Regardless of the channel, organizations must ensure consistency in the answers they provide to their customers, making sure that the same knowledge base and the same up-to-date information lies at the hub of all customer service operations.

 1. Data Mining, Data Analyzing, and Data Filtering